hivdb/codfreq/docs/creating-profile.md

 2. Define a main fragment with the full reference sequence.
 3. Add derived fragments with coordinate ranges for genes or regions of interest.
 4. Add assembly regions to stitch fragments as needed.
-5. Validate the JSON file with `validate-profile`.
+5. Validate the JSON file with `codfreq-profile validate`.